amansdali/amansdali/README.md

 ## Hello World

-- I am a second year student in the Computer Science Specialist, Statistics Major, and Math Minor programs at the University of Toronto
+- I am a second year student in the Computer Science Specialist and Statistics Major programs at the University of Toronto
+- I am in the Arts & Science Internship Program (ASIP)